Make a long layover bend to your adventurous needs and visit the Great Wall of China.

-We arrived at an area where Tony encouraged us to venture on our own.
+We arrived to an area where Tony encouraged us to venture on our own.
 We had 2 hours to explore and I had my eye on a far watchtower that was set high on peak of a mountain.
 I thought.
 We are here & it would be stupid not to try and make it to that distant peak.

 Why I will come back to visit the Great Wall of China